fiyud/Emotional-Vietnamese-Speech-Based-Depression-Diagnosis-Using-Dynamic-Attention-Mechanism/README.md

-# Emotional Vietnamese Speech-Based Depression Diagnosis Using Dynamic Attention Mechanism
+# Emotional Vietnamese Speech-Based Depression Diagnosis Using Dynamic Attention Mechanism [[Paper Link]](https://drive.google.com/file/d/1BwtnLjV6X9QVbji97e5dUxXTxDJog50W/view?usp=drive_link)

 ## Introduction
 This project develops a model for diagnosing depression based on speech using a Dynamic Attention Mechanism with CBAM blocks.
 The aim is to analyze emotional features in Vietnamese speech to detect signs of depression, contributing to improved mental health care.